|Everything You Need To Know To Make Sushi At Home!

 Another option is to check your local Japanese or Asian Market, if you’re lucky enough to have one nearby.
 The fish may be presented as fresh (thawed), but more often can be found vacuum-sealed in the freezer section.
 Fresh fish should be purchased the day, or night before, it is going to be used, and kept refrigerated at all times.
 If your fish is frozen, keep it that way and thaw it in the fridge the night before you’re ready to use it.

-Sushi Rice: Sushi rice is a short-grain variety of Japanese rice (Japonica), or sometimes short-grain California rice.
+WHAT IS SUSHI RICE?
+Sushi rice is a short-grain variety of Japanese rice, or sometimes short-grain California rice.
 It is most often white, but can also be found in brown varieties.
 Here in the States it is typically (and conveniently) labeled “sushi rice”.

 Sushi rice, and other short-grain varieties, contain a lot of starch which is what gives sushi it’s sticky quality.
-To prepare, the rice is rinsed very thoroughly to remove excess starches on the outside of the grain (believe it or not, the rice has far more starch than we want!) and then cooked either on the stove, or in a rice cooker.
-It is then folded with a mixture of seasoned vinegar (called Sushi-Su) to flavor it and give it the proper texture and sheen.
+To prepare, the rice is rinsed very thoroughly to remove excess starches on the outside of the grain (believe it or not, the rice has far more starch than we want, and if it were left un-rinsed, it would become a gluey mess) and then cooked either on the stove, or in a rice cooker.
+It is then folded with a mixture of seasoned vinegar (called Sushi-Su) to give it it’s characteristic flavor and the proper texture for making sushi.
 The finished rice is called “Sushi-Meshi“.
 I’ve provided instructions below for cooking the rice on the stove, but if you have a rice cooker feel free to follow the directions provided with it.

-Sushi Condiments and Accompaniments: Sushi is almost always served with three basic things – soy sauce (or tamari, also known as shoyu), wasabi paste (which, here in the States, is actually a mixture of horseradish, mustard powder, and food coloring… but that’s okay, because it’s also what we’re used to getting in most restaurants), and pickled ginger (gari).
-Here in America, it is common practice to stir a small amount of wasabi into a shallow dish of soy sauce, and then dip the sushi lightly (fish first, if there’s fish on the exterior of the rise) into the sauce.
+SUSHI CONDIMENTS & ACCOMPANIMENTS: Sushi is almost always served with three basic things – soy sauce (or tamari, also known as shoyu), wasabi paste (which, here in the States, is actually a mixture of horseradish, mustard powder, and food coloring… but that’s okay, because it’s also what we’re used to getting in most restaurants), and pickled ginger (gari).
+Here in America, it is common practice to stir a small amount of wasabi into a shallow dish of soy sauce, and then dip the sushi lightly (fish first, if there’s fish on the exterior of the rice) into the sauce (although this is frowned upon by sushi purists).
 A piece of sushi is meant to be eaten in one bite, two at most.
 The slices of pickled ginger are meant to be eaten in between pieces of sushi as a pallet cleanser (although here in the States, many of us like to put the ginger right on top of the sushi and eat it all together — something that would probably be cringed at by most sushi-chefs).
 These items can be found either in Asian Markets, or in the International isle of your regular grocer.

 Other sushi condiments include sauces, such as Eel Sauce (called Tsume, used to top Unagi and other rolls), and Spicy Mayo (used in spicy salmon or tuna rolls), just to name a couple of my favorites.
 These are only a couple of the many sauces that can be found inside, atop, or along-side sushi.